Red Oak vs White Oak | Which is Better For You?

-White oak is harder, more durable, and more resistant to rot than red oak.
-So white oak is a great option for durable flooring.
-Because it has a higher density and is less prone to scratches and dents.
+White oak wood is harder, more durable, and more resistant to rot than red oak.
+Therefore, white oak is an excellent option for durable flooring due to its higher density and reduced susceptibility to scratches and dents.

 Red oaks are straight-grained, uniformly textured, and easy to stain.
 It is a medium hardness wood that is most commonly used for making cabinets and furniture.